Help Desk Technician Resume Example

 Showcase skills in mentoring, performance reviews, and coordinating training.
 Employers want to see how you inspire growth and keep support teams running smoothly.
 Use real numbers and specific examples.

 Don’t forget to add certifications like ITIL or CompTIA Project+.
-This helps your resume stand out for technical support manager or team lead roles.
+This helps your resume stand out for technical support manager or team lead roles, and you can strengthen your application with a customer support manager cover letter.

 If you're just starting out, highlight your troubleshooting skills and any IT certifications.
 Even internships or volunteer tech support work count for a lot.